-By correspondence dated 15 October 2014 from the Ministry of Trade and Industry, the Parent Company obtained the sum of \$90,867,307 from GORTT.
-The correspondence indicated that the amount is to be strictly used by the Parent Company to meet the funding requirements of an infrastructure development project for the Endeavour Business and Commercial Park.
+By correspondence dated 15 October 2014 from the Ministry of Trade and Industry, eTecK obtained the sum of \$90,867,307 from GORTT.
+The correspondence indiated that the amount is to be strictly used by eTecK to meet the funding requirements of an infrastructure development project for the Endeavour Business and Commercial Park.
 The amount represents fifteen percent (15%) funding for the project and is to be used strictly to meet the 15% payment to be met by GORTT once its loan application to the China Export-Import Bank for concessional financing for the project is approved.
-The funds are not to be co-mingled with any other sources of funding by the Parent Company.
+The funds are not to be co-mingled with any other sources of funding by eTecK.

 In addition, prior approval from the Ministry's Permanent Secretary for utilisation of any portion of the funds must be obtained before incurring any expenditure.
 The correspondence does not indicate the terms of repayment of the amounts received and whether the balance attracts interest.
-Management's understanding is that the amount is non-interest bearing.
-The funds are accounted for as a non-current asset with a corresponding increase in Capital Contributions (Refer to Note 13) and are held in a bank account at First Citizens Bank Limited.
+Management's understanding is that the amount is non-interest-bearing.
+The funds are accounted for as a non-current asset with a corresponding increase in Deferred Government Grants and are held in a bank account at First Citizens Bank Limited.
+Included in the Company's operating account - RBC Royal Bank (Trinidad & Tobago) Limited is \$5.7m in restricted funds for the insurance proceeds for investment property claims and a balance that relates to a project under the Ministry of Local Government (Refer to Note 13).